wxy20850606/wxy20850606.github.io/content/posts/2025/08/paradox.md

 My *worst* year in investing was when I obsessed over it.
 My *best* year?
 I didn’t open my account and focused on what I loved.

-> **Wealth grows in stillness — not noise.**
+> **Wealth grows in waiting — not noise.**

 ---

 ## You Want Love?
 Let Go.

-I avoided connection with him for months — and he kept reaching out.
+I avoided connection with someone for months — and he kept reaching out.
-Later, when I chased, he pulled away.
+Later, when I noticed how good he is and I chased, he pulled away.

 > **Love is attracted, not chased.
 When you become love, you don’t need to seek it.**